Home » Rings » 11 Ways to Keep Your Ring From Spinning

 Unbalanced Setting

 An unbalanced setting is the result of a large gemstone on a thin band.
 The heavier weight on top can’t be supported by smaller bands, and this causes it to spin.
+This issue is especially common in rings with larger center stones or intricate designs that result in a top-heavy structure.

 You can adjust it all you want, but gravity kicks in and the gemstone will start to rotate.